 My hair drew all kinds of attention, positive and negative.
 But for the first time I felt free, full of confidence, and was no longer susceptible to what society’s classification of beauty was.
 I finally had an identity.

+When, why how did you go natural?
 I started my natural in June 2011.
 The change had a lot to do with discovering who I really was on the inside.
 Uncovering the woman that I had subsided for so long.
 I grew out my roots from June – September, wore braids, went to get […]

 I started going natural many years ago, but returned to the perm, then finally officially became natural in 2008.
 I let the the perm grow out, did the big chop when i had atleast 2inches of natural hair (new growth).